 Qualifications and Study Experience

-Joseph qualified as a Solicitor in 2010; he is regulated by the Solicitors Regulation Authority and is a member of the Law Society of England and Wales.
+Ellie-May qualified as a Solicitor in 2022; she is regulated by the Solicitors Regulation Authority and also a member of the Law Society

 I love getting outside to connect with nature whenever I can.
 This includes spending time paddle boarding and cold water swimming.
 I regularly attend yoga classes and always enjoy spending time with my friends and family.